Agentic Smart Contracts

 The missing primitive

-Over the last decade, several runtimes have promised to extend what smart contracts can do.
-SVM, MoveVM, eWASM, and parallel execution layers like Polkadot all delivered real engineering improvements.
-None of them, however, broke out of the same design space the EVM defined.
+Over the last decade, runtimes like SVM, MoveVM, eWASM, and various parallel execution layers have all delivered real engineering improvements.
+None of them broke out of the design space the EVM defined.

 The shared constraint

-Every one of these runtimes still ships deterministic, Turing-complete code that gets fully replicated across the network.
-That is a tooling change, not a primitive change.
+Every one of these runtimes still ships deterministic, fully replicated execution across every node.
+That's a tooling change, not a primitive change.
 The price you pay for full replication is what keeps complex on-chain applications expensive and narrow.

 Vitalik's original whitepaper described general-purpose, trust-minimized programs powerful enough to host DAOs and programmable finance.
 Full state replication makes that vision practically out of reach for most non-trivial applications.
 Agentic smart contracts unlock it without requiring Ethereum to hard fork.

-The Theseus consensus model swaps full replication for verifiable inference.
+Theseus swaps full replication for verifiable inference.
 One node performs the inference and produces a lightweight Tensor Commit proof.
-Other nodes verify the proof before committing the result on-chain.
+Other nodes verify the proof in constant time before committing the result on-chain.

 Ethereum-style consensus